onchainengineering/hmi-wirtual/docs/admin/security/database-encryption.md

 - Ensure you have a valid backup of your database. **Do not skip this step.**

-- Stop all active coderd instances.
+- Stop all active wirtuald instances.
 This will prevent new encrypted data from being written, which may cause the next step to fail.

 - Run